-London On Da Track’s BM Claims Summer Walker Is Pregnant, Sparks Messy Beef
+Come Thru Beef: London On Da Track’s BM Claims Summer Walker Is Pregnant, Sparks Messy Social Media Fight

 Does Summer Walker have a baby on the way?
 The rumor sparked a MESSY social media fight between her and London on The Track’s baby mama.

-Pregnancy rumors are circulating about “Over It” singer Summer Walker and it’s her boyfriend’s baby mama who is spilling the beans.
+Pregnancy rumors are circulating abour “Over It” singer Summer Walker and her on-again-off-again boyfriend’s baby mama who is spilling the beans.
 The rumor starter is Eboni Ivorii, the mother of London’s Track’s daughter Paris.

-London has several child support cases on going, including one involving Eboni where she says he’s suing actually suing her for child support.
+London has several child support cases ongoing, including one involving Eboni where she says he’s suing her for child support.
 She alleges the multi-platinum producer is asking two other women with his children to pay up as well.

 “I said what I said.
 Yeah Summer pregnant by a n***a putting his 3 baby moms on child support currently wit open cases.”

-Eboni appears to be upset that Summer Walker is allegedly joining his baby mama brigade — either that or she’s just opening poking fun at the situation.
+Eboni appears to be upset that Summer Walker is allegedly joining his baby mama brigade — either that or she’s just openly poking fun at the situation.
 However, she isn’t the first person to claim Summer has a baby on the way.
-Rumors have been swirling for weeks from fans who’ve been sharing screen shots of Summer, zooming in on her stomach.
+Rumors have been swirling for weeks from fans who’ve been sharing screenshots of Summer and zooming in on her stomach.

 In response to the baby mama’s allegations, Summer clapped back denying she’s even knocked up.